simc/logger/README.md

 )
 ```

+### Auto detecting

-You can try to auto detect if the attached terminal supports ANSI escape
+With the `io` package you can auto detect the `lineLength` and `colors` arguments.
-characters by using the output of `io.stdout.supportsAnsiEscapes` as value for
-the `colors` argument (assuming you have imported the `io` package with `import 'dart:io' as io;`).
+Assuming you have imported the `io` package with `import 'dart:io' as io;` you
+can auto detect `colors` with `io.stdout.supportsAnsiEscapes` and `lineLength`
+with `io.stdout.terminalColumns`.

+You should probably do this unless there's a good reason you don't want to
+import `io`, for example when using this library on the web.

 ## LogFilter